-Application for Federal Assistance SF-424 (Submitted in Grants.gov)

-See Section 3.2 of HRSA's SF-424 Two-Tier Application Guide.
+Application for Federal Assistance SF-424 (Submitted in Grants.gov) See Section 3.2 of HRSA's SF-424 Two-Tier Application Guide.
 Further information for noted fields is provided below.

-- Box 2: Type of Applicant: Incorrect selection may delay HRSA EHB access. - Continuation Current Health Center Program award recipient applying to continue serving its current service area: Select "Continuation" and include your H80 grant number in box 4. - New If you are not currently funded through the Health Center Program: Select "New" and leave box 4 blank. - Revision Current Health Center Program award recipient applying to serve a new service area: Select "Other" and type "Supplemental" and your H80 grant number in box 4. - Box 5a: Federal Entity Identifier: Leave blank. - Box 5b: Federal Award Identifier: 10-digit award recipient number starting with H80 for current Health Center Program award recipients.
+- Box 2: Type of Applicant: Incorrect selection may delay HRSA EHB access. - New If you are not currently funded through the Health Center Program: Select "New" and leave box 4 blank. - Revision Current Health Center Program award recipient applying to serve a new service area: Select "Other" and type "Supplemental" and your H80 grant number in box 4. - Box 5a: Federal Entity Identifier: Leave blank. - Box 5b: Federal Award Identifier: 10-digit award recipient number starting with H80 for current Health Center Program award recipients.
 New applicants should leave this blank. - Box 8c: Organization's DUNS.
-An incorrect or mistyped DUNS number will cause the application to be rejected. - Box 14: Areas Affected by Project: Leave Blank.

-- Box 15: Descriptive Title of Applicant's Project: Type the title of the NOFO (Service Area Competition) and upload the project abstract.
+An incorrect or mistyped DUNS number will cause the application to be rejected. - Box 14: Areas Affected by Project: Leave Blank. - Box 15: Descriptive Title of Applicant's Project: Type the title of the NOFO (Service Area Competition-Additional Areas) and upload the project abstract.
 See instructions in Section IV.2.i.
-The abstract WILL count toward the page limit. - Box 17: Proposed Project Start Date and End Date: Provide the start date (January 1, 2018) and end date (December 31, 2020) for the proposed three-year project period. - Box 18: Estimated Funding: Complete the required information based on the funding request for the first year of the proposed project period.
+The abstract WILL count toward the page limit. - Box 17: Proposed Project Start Date and End Date: Provide the start date (August 1, 2018) and end date (July 31, 2021) for the proposed 3-year project period. - Box 18: Estimated Funding: Complete the required information based on the funding request for the first year of the proposed project period.
 Refer to the Summary of Funding section for details. - Box 19: Review by State: See Section IV.5 for guidance in determining applicability.